climapulse/dj-bgfiles/README.rst

 Documentation
 -------------

-The full documentation is at https://dj-bgfiles.readthedocs.org.
+The "full" documentation is at https://dj-bgfiles.readthedocs.org.

 Quickstart
 ----------